Describe the ethical issues raised by the research

 Follow good research practice

-When you conduct research, you must ensure at all times that the project follows good research practice.
-You and the administrating organisation confirm your responsibility for this when you approve the terms and conditions of the grant decision.
+You and the administrating organisation confirm your joint responsibility when you approve the terms and conditions of the Swedish Research Council’s grant decision.

 Read more about ethical issues